Menu

 ITU‑R WP5A is developing an ITU‑R Recommendation M.[AS_GUIDANCE]

 In November 2020 and May 2021 the IARU contributed material to WP5A on the applications and operational characteristics of the amateur and amateur satellite services in the 23cm band.
 This was accepted, supplemented with information from some regulators and formally delivered to WP4C for use in their coexistence studies.
 The material provides specific information relevant to the amateur use of the 23cm band and the relationship between the IARU global band plans and the relevant RNSS system frequencies.
-The most recent meeting of WP4C took place in May 2022 and finalised their study work (report here).
-Now ITU‑R Report M.2513 has been published.
-The most recent meeting of ITU‑R WP5A took place in November 2022 and continued its part of the work with respect to Resolution 744.
+Now the studies in ITU‑R Report M.2513 have been published.
+At the most recent meeting of WP4C in June 2023 an IARU contribution was adopted as a revision to ITU‑R M.2513 (WP4C report here).
+The most recent meeting of ITU‑R WP5A took place in May 2023 (WP5A report here) and continued its part of the work with respect to Resolution 744.

 IARU Contribution to ITU‑R WP5A — November 2020